 Mark S. Lewis

 Mark is a native of Pittsburgh, Pennsylvania and graduated from Michigan State University with a degree in accounting.
 He became a Certified Public Accountant in 1991 while working at Price Waterhouse.
 He left Price Waterhouse LLP after 8 years and joined Ernst &Young LLP where he worked for over five years reaching the level of Senior Manager.
 Mr. Lewis joined the board of the POISE Foundation in 1996 as its Treasurer and Chair of the Finance and Investment committee.
 He resigned from the Board in 2002 to become the second President and CEO of POISE Foundation.
-Mr. Lewis also serves on the board of directors of the August Wilson Center, Program to Aid Citizen Enterprise, Community Investment Network, Sustainable Pittsburgh, Bayer Center for Nonprofit Management Advisory Board, Grantmakers of Western PA, and is Chair of The Heinz Endowments African American Male Initiative Advisory Board.
+Mr. Lewis also serves on the board of directors of the Community Investment Network, Sustainable Pittsburgh, Bayer Center for Nonprofit Management Advisory Board, Grantmakers of Western PA, and is Chair of The Heinz Endowments African American Male Initiative Advisory Board.
 Mark is a graduate of Leadership Pittsburgh XXII.
 He serves as an Elder and Trustee of Deliverance Baptist Church of Wilkinsburg.
 Mr. Lewis is also a member of Kappa Alpha Psi fraternity.

 Vice President of Programs